 2 Wherein in time past ye walked according to the course of this world,

-Now this goes back to what I said earlier, at our natural birth, we were automatically put on the worldly course.
+Now, this goes back to what I said earlier, at our natural birth, we were automatically put on the worldly course.
 What Jesus called: the broad road to destruction.
 [Matt.
 7:13] We had nothing to say about it.
-Once we stepped out of mother’s womb, we were put on this broad road.
+Once we stepped out of our mother’s womb, we were put on this broad road.
 Let’s read on:

-according to the prince of the power of the air, the spirit that now worketh in the children of disobedience:
+…according to the prince of the power of the air, the spirit that now worketh in the children of disobedience:

 …according to the “prince of the power of the air.”
 Now that’s Satan—the one and only.
 Notice what else this verse says about him: “the spirit that now